If you had to choose ONE product that would give your Pom more happiness than you could have thought possible, it’s the humble puppy Pomeranian pen.

 - Play his calming music.

-The pen needs to be a good size so it doesn’t feel like a cage.
+The puppy playpen needs to be a good size so it doesn’t feel like a cage.
 Instead, it should feel comfortable and safe.

 - It must be portable so it can be placed in any room and even taken when you visit friends or family so he can still feel comfortable, despite being around strangers.